 My uncle built a house near Sandpoint, Idaho.
-We’ll take two and a half weeks to trek though Montana, Idaho, and Wyoming.
-In August, we have Chris and Lisa’s wedding in Telluride and will make a week long trip out of it, camping on the way there and back.
+We’ll take two and a half weeks to trek through Montana, Idaho, and Wyoming.
+In August, we have Chris and Lisa’s wedding in Telluride and will make a week-long trip out of it, camping on the way there and back.
 So far that is what’s in the works.
 As the year progresses there will be more to come I’m sure.

 Above: McInnis National Conservation Area, Colorado